 Our simplistic framework will just discuss these two methods of table level access controls.
 Most enterprises will want to also start to think about other means for governing access at this level.
 A few examples that we won’t directly touch today include implementing a request, approval workflow where a user can request access to a table and be granted access when they are approved by an admin.
 Most of you are probably today handling this with email and Slack, but there is actually a way that we can implement this native to the data warehouse or Lakehouse.
 We also have tables in our accounts, which are safe to be viewed by all users at all times.
 These won’t be discussed because the solution here is a straightforward, simply grant access on these data sets to all users and be done with them.
 Similarly, certain data sets we want to express access to in terms of simply granting individual users access to tables.
-This is also a straightforward implementation of “GRANT SELECT ON TABLE name TO user@domain;”
+This is also a straightforward implementation of “GRANT SELECT ON TABLE name TO [email protected];”

 Certain cases also arise where we want to be able to grant access to specific users, groups, or users possessing specific attributes, but only for a specified period of time.
 This sort of leased access to data sets is a common enterprise requirement.
 Don’t we won’t have time to discuss its implementation in this talk.
 Finally, going somewhat hand-in-hand with time-based access grants, a situation might also arise where we want to explore adding purpose-based access controls to our set of table-based subscription controls.
 This could be a purpose that a human user would want to carry out such as marketing analytics, which require access to user specific data for cohort analysis, and it could also be a system level task, like an ML model, for instance, for fraud detention.
 This takes care of table level policies for the most part.